alvacjorr/bespoke-ijp/docs/source/background.rst

 - Optional closed-loop heating control
 - Support for synchronised motion and piezo pulses
 - Basic scripting language, built on GCode, to allow for printing of patterns and similar routines

+Inkjet Printing
+***************

+Inkjet printing is a digital, non-contact manufacturing method which, broadly speaking, consists of launching droplets of fluid from a nozzle onto a substrate.
+Inkjet printing is a large market, with an estimated size of \$34 billion in 2019(Mordor Intelligence).
+The most familiar usage of inkjet printing is in reprographics, which makes up around 90\% of the market, and includes commodity devices like desktop inkjet printers.

+In the case of this printer, Drop-On-Demand (DOD) is used.